Wiznet/RP2040-HAT-C/examples/ftp/client/README.md

 ## Step 6: Upload and Run

-1. While pressing the BOOTSEL button of Raspberry Pi Pico power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.
+1. While pressing the BOOTSEL button of Raspberry Pi Pico or W5100S-EVB-Pico power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.

 ![][link-raspberry_pi_pico_usb_mass_storage]

 2. Drag and drop 'w5x00_ftp_client.uf2' onto the USB mass storage device 'RPI-RP2'.

-3. Connect to the serial COM port of Raspberry Pi Pico with Tera Term.
+3. Connect to the serial COM port of Raspberry Pi Pico or W5100S-EVB-Pico with Tera Term.

 ![][link-connect_to_serial_com_port]

 4. Reset your board.

-5. If the ftp_clinet example works normally on Raspberry Pi Pico, you can see the network information of Raspberry Pi Pico and the FileZilla web site.
+5. If the FTP Clinet example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico and the FileZilla web site URL.

 ![][link-see_network_information_of_raspberry_pi_pico]

-6. Input the user ID.(You created in step 4.)
+6. Input the user ID created in step 4.

 ![][link-input_user_id]